 Free Photography Guide

-Before you scroll on down to my suggestions, I dare you to get your own creative juices flowing first!
-Take a look at your home or office, your kitchen, bathroom, floors, surfaces, any craft items you may have lying around… any ideas?
+Before you scroll on down to my suggestions, get your own creative juices flowing!
+Take a look at your home or office, your kitchen, bathroom, cupboards, accessories, any craft items you may have lying around… any ideas?

 The Most Important Thing

 I know I sound like a broken record, BUT – as I mention in my Flatlay Photography Guide (get your free copy here), it’s important to think about the target audience for your product or service, as well as who they may aspire to be.

 Are they the spiritual type?
 Feminine or masculine?
 What are their goals and challenges?

 Spend some time getting to know your target customer, and you’ll have a much easier time choosing relevant props.

 It’s very simple – if they can’t imagine their life in that image, they most likely can’t imagine your product in their life.

 7 Photoshoot Props You (Probably) Have At Home

 Did you read the previous sections?
 You’ll get much more out of this if you do!
 Here we go.